 The County has experienced no work stoppages due to labor difficulties and considers its relationship with employees to be satisfactory.
-The County currently has collective bargaining with the following exclusive representatives and their bargaining units: (1) American Federation of State, County and Municipal Employees ("AFSCME"), which represents correctional officers and cooks of the County's Detention Center (Local 3080), a separate local representing blue collar workers of various County departments (Local 3085), Local 3888 representing blue collar supervisors of various County departments, and Local 1810 which represents employees in specific clerical and white collar classifications of various County departments; (2) International Association of Firefighters Local 2000, representing firefighters below the rank of captain; (3)FOP Lodge 21, representing sworn police officers below the rank of sergeant; (4) FOP Lodge 143, representing sergeants, and (5) Howard County Public Safety Dispatchers Association, which represents 911 dispatchers.
-The County has successfully negotiated multi-year contracts with four unions which will expire on June 30, 2015 (Dispatchers, Local 3080, Local 3085, Local 3888 and Local 1810).
-Negotiations are underway with FOP Lodge 21, FOP Lodge 143 and Local 2000.
-It is anticipated that agreements will be reached with these three unions reasonably soon and prior to June 30.
+The County currently has collective bargaining with the following exclusive representatives and their bargaining units: (1) American Federation of State, County and Municipal Employees ("AFSCME"), which represents correctional officers and cooks of the County's Detention Center (Local 3080), a separate local representing blue collar workers of various County departments (Local 3085), Local 3888 representing blue collar supervisors of various County departments, and Local 1810 which represents employees in specific clerical and white collar classifications of various County departments; (2) International Association of Firefighters Local 2000, representing firefighters below the rank of captain; (3) FOP Lodge 21, representing sworn police officers below the rank of sergeant; (4) FOP Lodge 143, representing sergeants, and (5) Howard County Public Safety Dispatchers Association, which represents 911 dispatchers.
+The County has successfully negotiated contracts with unions which will expire on June 30, 2016 (Dispatchers, Local 3080, Local 3085, Local 3888 and Local 1810).
+FOP Lodge 21, FOP Lodge 143, and Local 2000 have extended collective bargaining agreements through June 30, 2017.